 Serums differ from moisturisers in a number of ways.
 Firstly, while they may contain hydrating ingredients, facial serums perform a wider range of functions than moisturisers, which essentially form a physical barrier to lock in hydration.

 With a thinner, lighter consistency, liquid or gel-like serums also penetrate the skin more deeply, thanks to smaller molecules.
 This, combined with their high concentration of one or more active ingredients, makes serums very effective at targeting specific skin concerns.

 While it’s important to meet your skin’s basic needs first by cleansing, moisturising and applying sunscreen, serums are also worth considering.
 And if you want to delay or reverse signs of ageing, many skin experts consider them crucial.

-CAN YOUR SERUM & MOISTURISER HAVE THE SAME ACTIVE INGREDIENT?
+CAN YOU SERUM AND MOISTURISER HAVE THE SAME ACTIVE INGREDIENT?

 What about layering a serum and a moisturiser with the same active ingredient – is this a ‘do’, or a ‘don’t’?
 Well, it depends on the ingredient, the dosages, and whether the skin will actually gain any additional benefit, says McAdam.